Rosewood1985/ai-sports-edge/docs/terms-of-service.md

 ## Governing Law

-These Terms shall be governed by and construed in accordance with the laws of the State of California, without regard to its conflict of law provisions.
+These Terms shall be governed by and construed in accordance with the laws of the State of Maryland, USA, without regard to its conflict of law provisions.

 ## Changes to Terms